 Cottonwood Canyon State Park Oregon - A rustic red barn stands prominently in the background, surrounded by a wooden fence.
 In the foreground, there is an old, weathered piece of machinery, possibly an antique tractor.
 The landscape features rolling hills with sparse vegetation.

-• Cottonwood Canyon State Park is famous for rock collecting, fishing, hiking, and other adventures
+• Cottonwood Canyon State Park is Oregon's newest and second-largest state park

 Fishing OregonPicnickingPhotographingHiking OregonAgate HuntingWildlife ViewingCamping Oregon

-Cottonwood Canyon State Park sits in north-central Oregon, about halfway between The Dalles and Condon.
-The park has over 8,000 acres of open space, trails, and riverfront access to the beautiful John Day River, famous for its tall cliffs and rocky hills.
+Cottonwood Canyon State Park sits in north-central Oregon, roughly halfway between The Dalles and Condon.
+The park has over 8,000 acres of open space, scenic trails, and riverfront access along the John Day River.

 Cottonwood Canyon State Park Oregon - A wooden fence with several informational plaques attached to it.
 The plaques have inscriptions, one of which reads "This line soft soil in the valley bottom..."
 The background showcases rugged, brown hills.